essiviippola/whatsapp-analysis/README.md

 # Whatsapp analysis

-The scripts on this repository can be used to extract statistics from Whatsapp group chats.
+The scripts on this repository can be used to extract statistics from Whatsapp group chats as well generate text based on Whatsapp messages.
 The main application was to analyze messages to celebrate our group chat's ("Tuuli Nousee") 4th anniversary.

 ## Dataset

 Data comprise of a CSV file of messages exported from Whatsapp.
 Each row represents one message.
+Messages are written primarily in Finnish with some English messages.

 The data contains the following fields: